myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

 With PWM output signal, we can control brightness of LEDs, the speed of motors, the heat of the heating elements, the vibration of piezo elements for buzzer loudness, the direction of the servo motors and modulated audio signal.

-The great news is, ESP32 have 16 congifurable independent PWM channels, which can be configured to generate PWM signal on all GPIOs, except GPIO34 to GPIO39.
+The good news is, ESP32 have 16 congifurable independent PWM channels, which can be configured to generate PWM signal on all GPIOs, except GPIO34 to GPIO39.

 Prior to hands-on programming, let's discuss about the program to generate the PWM output signal.